Alexis-Georganopoulos/Arduino_Line_Follower/README.md

 For details on the used parts, visit the [Prisme kit](https://www.epfl.ch/campus/associations/list/robopoly/kit-prisme/) for the base parts, and the [Prisme extensions](https://www.epfl.ch/campus/associations/list/robopoly/kit-prisme-extension/) for other parts.
 Not, these webpages are in french.

-The chassis was made arbitrarily, feel free to get creative, or derive from my work in the [images](images/) folder.
+The chassis was made arbitrarily, feel free to get creative, or derive from my work in the [images](images/) folder. <br>
+The calibration of the robot is seen here: